 Seeing some red in the sink after brushing or flossing may raise an eyebrow or two.
 It may seem like your gums are bleeding for no reason.
-But before you venture down the rabbit hole of what-ifs, consider these common causes of gum bleeding.
+But before you venture down the rabbit hole of what-ifs, consider these common causes of bleeding gums.

 Common Causes of Bleeding Gums